 Bill obtained his Doctor of Laws degree from the University of Ottawa.
 He has 40 years of legal experience, both as a litigator and as an in-house counsel.
 Most recently, he was the General Counsel of the Canadian Real Estate Association, one of the largest single-industry trade associations in Canada.
 In that role, he was responsible for the effective operation of the legal department, and provided advise, opinion and support on a wide range of legal issues to the CEO, the executive, the Board of Directors and various committees and task forces.

 He has extensive experience in corporate and governance issues, organizational ethics, and drafting of bylaws, rules and policies.

-Now retired from the practice of law, Bill provides governance support to organizations and acts as Governance Adviser for the tng leadership group.
+Now retired from the practice of law, Bill is a governance consultant for not-for-profit organizations..